Cabinet of Ministers (Uzbekistan): Responsibilities and power

+Role of the Prime Minister

 The Prime Minister of Uzbekistan organizes and directs the activities of the Cabinet of Ministers, is personally responsible for its effective operation, presides over meetings of the Cabinet of Ministers, and signs its decisions.
 The Cabinet of Ministers has the right of legislative initiative.
 The President of Uzbekistan has the right to make decisions on issues within the competence of the Cabinet of Ministers, preside over its meetings, cancel the decisions and orders of the Cabinet of Ministers and orders of the Prime Minister.
 The Cabinet of Ministers is responsible in its activities to the President of Uzbekistan and the Oliy Majlis.
 The Cabinet of Ministers assumes its powers in the same manner as the newly elected Oliy Majlis.

+Procedure

 The procedure for organizing the activities of the Cabinet of Ministers is defined in the Regulations of the Cabinet of Ministers approved by the decision of the Cabinet of Ministers of Uzbekistan No. 62 dated February 14, 2005.
 The work of the Cabinet of Ministers is carried out according to quarterly plans.
 At the meetings of the Cabinet of Ministers, the most important issues of state administration, economy and socio-cultural development are resolved.
 Meetings of the Cabinet of Ministers are held at least once every quarter of the year.
 The Presidium of the Cabinet, consisting of the Prime Minister and his deputies, functions as a permanent body of the Cabinet of Ministers.
 According to the Prime Minister's decision, other members of the Government of Uzbekistan may be included in the Cabinet of Ministers.
 Extraordinary meetings of the Cabinet of Ministers and its Presidium may be held when there is a need to discuss urgent issues.
 Every week, the Prime Minister of Uzbekistan holds councils with the participation of the Deputy Prime Minister, the Head of the Information and Analytical Department and the Head of the Apparatus, where the issues of organizing the execution of the tasks of the President of Uzbekistan, the daily activities of the government apparatus are discussed.
 Provisional commissions of the Cabinet of Ministers and other working bodies may be established to prepare proposals on some issues of state and economic management, develop draft decisions of the Cabinet of Ministers, as well as to carry out some tasks of the Cabinet of Ministers.

+Responsibilities

 The responsibilities of the Cabinet of Ministers are as follows: